aimms/documentation/webui/application-settings.rst

 Configuring Steps of a Workflows
 ++++++++++++++++++++++++++++++++

 Create the second string parameter, let's call it :token:`MyWorkflowSteps(webui::indexWorkflowOrder,webui::indexNoOfPages,webui::indexWorkflowPageSpec)` indexed over the WorkflowNumbers set with both indices and the WorkflowPageSpecification set.
-This string parameter is used to define the steps for each Workflow that was defined in the MyWorkflows string parameter.
+This string parameter is used to define the steps for each workflow that was defined in the MyWorkflows string parameter.
+Each :token:`pageId` configured is a step displayed in the Workflow Panel.

+A page can be configured to only one workflow.
+If a page is configured for more than one Workflow the page will be considered as a step for the first workflow that it has been configured to, but will be displayed in the other workflows as well.
+When the user clicks on the step when in another workflow the user will be redirected to the first workflow it finds that :token:`pageId`.
+For example, if a page 'Results' with :token:`pageId = results` is configured for workflows "Route Optimization" and "Inventory Management", Results will appear in both workflows but will guide the user to Route Management workflow when accessed.

 There is no limit to the number of steps each workflow can have.
 AIMMS recommends not more than 10 steps per workflow.
 If there are more than 10 steps try to breakdown the workflow into smaller workflows, if possible.